paradime-io/social-media-data-modeling-challenge/README.md

 - [Hex Use Case Gallery](https://hex.tech/use-cases/) for inspiration and examples
 - [Hex Foundations YouTube course](https://www.youtube.com/playlist?list=PLB_A53wXEFlo-rL8Gbqv387wMjB1K6mkX)

-### Step 2: Kickstart Your Project
+### Step 2: Bringing in New Data

-To give you a starting point (though entirely optional):
+You can bring in any data you want as long as it's user-generated social media data or relevant data to supplement the user-generated social media data.

+#### How to bring in New Data

-- Your MotherDuck account includes two pre-loaded social media datasets: `data_set_1` and `data_set_2`.
+- Your MotherDuck account includes a sample social media dataset, [hacker_news](https://news.ycombinator.com/), which contains posts and comments.
-- Your Paradime account links to a GitHub repository with pre-configured dbt™ models, which reference the pre-loaded social media data sets in MotherDuck.
+- Your Paradime account links to this GitHub repository, with a pre-configured dbt™ model, stg_hacker_news.sql, which references the hackernews table in MotherDuck.

 *Important:* These resources are provided merely as a convenience.
-You are not required to use them in your project.
-In fact, to excel in this challenge, you must incorporate additional datasets beyond these initial offerings.
-Here's what you need to know:
+You are not required to use this in your project.
+In fact, to excel in this challenge, you must bring in data on your own.

-1. The pre-loaded datasets and models are optional tools – use them if they benefit your analysis, or disregard them completely if they don't fit your chosen direction.
-2. Regardless of whether you use the provided resources, you are required to bring in and analyze additional datasets as part of your submission.
-3. Your project should demonstrate your ability to work with diverse data sources and create insightful models beyond any pre-configured setups.

-Remember, the most impactful submissions often come from participants who think outside the box and bring fresh data and perspectives to their analysis.
-We're excited to see how you'll leverage various data sources to uncover unique insights!
+#### How to bring new data into MotherDuck
+1. Query data directly from your [local machine](https://motherduck.com/docs/key-tasks/loading-data-into-motherduck/loading-data-from-local-machine/) or [an object storage service](https://motherduck.com/docs/key-tasks/loading-data-into-motherduck/loading-data-from-cloud-or-https/) (AWS S3, Azure Blob Storage, Google Cloud Storage).
+2. Query data directly from [Hugging Face](https://duckdb.org/docs/extensions/httpfs/hugging_face), which has countless social media datasets at your disposal.

 ### Step 3: Generate Insights
 Use Paradime, MotherDuck, and Hex to uncover compelling insights from social media data.
 Aim for accurate, relevant, and engaging discoveries.